Cojabi/DataComp/docs/source/index.rst

 - Identifying comparable datasets that can be used in machine learning approaches as training and independent test data
 - Evaluate if, how and where simulated or synthetic datasets deviate from real world data
-- Assess differences across data from multiple sampling sites
+- Assess (systematic) differences across multiple datasets (for example multiple sampling sites)
 - Conducting multiple statistical comparisons
 - Comparative visualizations